tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 ### Defeating the monster: two options

 Kolmogorov's original paper rather crudely exorcises this kind of monster by explicitly outlawing it with the sixth axiom.
 It simply says: 'that monster is not a probability field because I said so.'
 While this option no doubt 'works,' I prefer Swan's approach.
 Instead of adding a sixth axiom, it simply strengthens axiom 5 to include infinite unions.
 As we saw, this strengthened axiom allows us to comfortably disqualify the monster from before, but it's even more powerful than that.
-We can show that if we have a monotone (increasing or decreasing) sequence, the probability set that the sequence tends towards is also the limit of the probabilities of the members of the set.
+We can show that if we have a monotone (increasing or decreasing) sequence, the probability of the limit set is also the limit of the probabilities of the members of the set.

 To prove this, we will be using the same trick as before of expressing our sequence as a union of disjoint sets, to allow us to turn the union into an infinite sum.